PKUFlyingPig/MIT6.1600/docs/lab5.md

 fixed library is correct before you submit it for grading.
 Correctness means correctly implementing the MessagePack specification; you can use the Python [`msgpack` library](https://pypi.org/project/msgpack/) as a reference implementation of MessagePack.
+(You can omit implementing support for floats, which we've omitted from our `msgpacker.py` library.)

 We think that fuzzing is likely to be a productive way of finding bugs in the `msgpacker.py` library.
 You can use the